Sirlord Conteh: Career

 Conteh made his professional debut for 1.
 FC Magdeburg in the 3.
 Liga on 3 August 2019, starting against SV Meppen before being substituted out in the 42nd minute for Manfred Osei Kwadwo, with the away match finishing as a 3–1 win.

 In May 2022, 2.
 Bundesliga club SC Paderborn 07 announced the signing of Conteh.

+On 29 April 2024, Conteh signed a three-year contract with 1.
+FC Heidenheim, beginning in July 2024.
+On 7 November, Conteh scored the opening goal in a 0-2 victory over Hearts in a UEFA Conference League league stage game.

 Personal life

-Conteh was born in Hamburg to parents who emigrated from Ghana.
-His younger brother Christian Conteh is also a professional footballer.
+Conteh was born in Hamburg to Ghanaian parents.
+His younger brother Christian is also a professional footballer who plays for 2.
+Bundesliga club Eintracht Braunschweig.